Frankfurt (Oder) – Oder-Spree: Members

 The constituency was first represented by Ulrich Junghanns of the Christian Democratic Union (CDU) from 1990 to 1994.
 Winfried Mante of the Social Democratic Party (SPD) was elected in 1994 and served until 2002, followed by Jörg Vogelsänger from 2002 to 2009.
 Thomas Nord of The Left won the constituency in 2009, but was defeated in 2013.
 Martin Patzelt of the CDU served as representative from 2013 to 2021, when Mathias Papendieck regained it for the SPD.
+In 2025 Rainer Galla of the AFD defeated Papendieck.